nordpolen/learn-XML/README.md

 This repository contains various **XML projects** designed to practice XML **syntax, structure, and validation**.
 The projects cover different scenarios such as a **library catalog** and a **recipe registry**.

 ## 📂 File Structure
-📂 xml-projects

-|-------🧪 demo.xml # A file used for testing
+    - 🧪 `demo.xml`: A file used for testing.

-|-------📖 library.xml # A catalog of books
+    - 📖 `library.xml`: A catalog of books.

-|-------📃 recipes.xml  # A recipe registry
+    - 📃 `recipes.xml`: A recipe registry.

-|-------💡 README.md   # Project documentation
+    - 💡 `README.md`: Project documentation.

 ## 🚀 Getting Started